-- a. safety instructions specific to the situation are provided to every member of the fieldwork party, including their OHS responsibilities [see clause (13)]; - b. a copy of the fieldwork safety plan and risk assessment are available for use in emergencies; - all employees and students are dressed appropriately for the type of fieldwork being undertaken, the expected weather conditions; e.g. enclosed footwear, hats and access to a broad spectrum sunscreen (minimum of SPF 30); - d. adequate protection from exposure to the sun is maintained during the course of the field excursion; - e. employees and students behave in an orderly manner for the entire field excursion; - f. the party includes employees trained in first aid and first aid equipment is available; - g. appropriate means of communication, e.g. a mobile or satellite telephone, is available during the field trip; and - h. local, State and Federal laws are adhered to during the fieldwork.
+- a. safety instructions specific to the situation are provided to every member of the fieldwork party, including their WHS responsibilities [see clause (13)]; - b. a copy of the fieldwork safety plan and risk assessment are available for use in emergencies; - c. fieldwork participants are dressed appropriately for the type of fieldwork being undertaken, the expected weather conditions; e.g. enclosed footwear, hats and access to a broad spectrum sunscreen (minimum of SPF 30); - d. adequate protection from exposure to the sun is maintained during the course of the field excursion; - e. participants behave in an orderly manner for the entire field excursion; - f. the party includes employees trained in first aid and first aid equipment is available; - g. appropriate means of communication, e.g. a mobile or satellite telephone, is available during the field trip; and - h. local, state and federal laws are adhered to during the fieldwork.